Sahil-Bhoite/ContestBug/README.md

-# ContestHub
+# ContestBug

-Welcome to ContestHub, a platform designed to streamline the process of managing and participating in various contests.
+Welcome to ContestBug, a platform designed to streamline the process of managing and participating in various contests.
 This project aims to provide a user-friendly interface for both contest organizers and participants.

 <img width="1545" alt="Screenshot 2025-03-22 at 1 06 43 PM" src="https://github.com/user-attachments/assets/5f74b38e-aefa-40a0-a9b2-96673c4cdc76" />